-• Product/Outcome 1: Identify municipalities and counties with Complete Streets policies to establish baseline for outreach.

-- Product/Outcome 2: Promote and attend workshops, webinars, and other training on Complete Streets Implementation. - Product/Outcome 3: Provide technical assistance to municipalities with adopted Complete Streets policies by assisting them with implementing their checklists, grant applications, and best practices based on their needs.

-- Product/Outcome 1: Provide Complete Streets case studies and best practices to municipal officials as an example of how Complete Streets can be implemented in their communities. - Product/Outcome 2: Attend municipal planning board and governing body meetings to share Complete Streets information.
+- i.
+Support the implementation of Complete Streets. - Product/Outcome 1: Identify municipalities and counties with Complete Streets policies to establish baseline for outreach. - Product/Outcome 2: Promote and attend workshops, webinars, and other training on Complete Streets Implementation. - Product/Outcome 3: Provide technical assistance to municipalities with adopted Complete Streets policies by assisting them with implementing their checklists, grant applications, and best practices based on their needs. - ii.
+Educate municipal stakeholders about Complete Streets. - Product/Outcome 1: Provide Complete Streets case studies and best practices to municipal officials as an example of how Complete Streets can be implemented in their communities. - Product/Outcome 2: Attend municipal planning board and governing body meetings to share iii.

-iii.
 Assist a municipality or county with adopting a Complete Streets policy, checklist, or ordinance consistent with the Complete & Green Streets for All: Model Policy & Guide.

+Complete Streets information.

-- Product/Outcome 1: Identify municipalities that may be ready to adopt a Complete Streets policy consistent with the Model Policy and Guide. - Product/Outcome 2: Assist an identified municipality(ies) with adoption of Complete Streets policy.
+- o Product/Outcome 1: Identify municipalities that may be ready to adopt a Complete Streets policy consistent with the Model Policy and Guide. - o Product/Outcome 2: Assist an identified municipality(ies) with adoption of Complete Streets policy.